HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/README.md

   where `cls...` represents the class probabilities.
 In our case we have two classes.
 ## scenario_app post processing

-Building firmware and flash the image for our object detection model onto the Grove Vision AI v2 will be heavily inspired and referenced from one of our other repositories, [Seeed_Grove_Vision_AI_Module_V2](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2).
+Building firmware and flash the image for our object detection model onto the Grove Vision AI v2 will be heavily inspired and referenced from [Seeed_Grove_Vision_AI_Module_V2](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2).

-To clone the repository in the directory of your choice:
+To clone the repository in the directory of your choice using:
 ```
 git clone https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2.git
 ```